emergentmethods/python-manifest/docs/advanced_usage/expressions.md

 ## Custom Operations

-In addition to the built-in operations, you can define your own custom operations using the `add_operation` method from the `manifest.expressions.operations` module.
+In addition to the built-in operations, you can define your own custom operations using the `register_operation` method from the `manifest.expressions.operations` module.

 This function takes two parameters: